priyankathapliyal/user-authentication-app/README.md

 - Username and Passwords interactions should be via Databases and passwords should be shared via Hashing Mechanism to secure them.
 - Currently for authentication, we are storing sessions in local.
 But for production scenarios with multiple servers involved, we will have to move to Redis store.
 - Test cases to include more coverage.
+- Duplication of code can be reduced in Angular application.
+- Can add proper redirection for invalid routes.
+- Implemtation of test cases for UI using jasmine and karma.